oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_data_preview_actions_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Specifies if this readOperationConfig operation should trigger raw data preview flow.</div>
+                                            <div>Specifies if the readOperationConfig operation should trigger a raw data preview flow.</div>
                                                         </td>
             </tr>